John Henry and Jessie Edith Cramer Paap

 Those who knew professor Paap personally recognized in him the higher qualities that make life worthwhile.
 He was a steadfast Christian, kind and courteous in his family and in the church; always deeply interested in the welfare and progress of his students.

-Jessie returned to PUC, where she taught art until her retirement in 1933.
-She was residing in Loma Linda, California, at the time of her death on her 89th birthday.
+Jessie returned to PUC, where she taught art until her retirement in 1933, having taught music and art for more than 45 years.
+She was residing in Loma Linda, California, at the time of her death on August 29, 1961, her 89th birthday.
+She was survived by two daughters, Anita Hilda Rand and Marion Creamer Mortenson.